ForzaElixir/rollbax/README.md

 # We configure the Rollbax.Logger backend.
 config :logger, Rollbax.Logger,
   level: :error

-# If there are messages you don't want to be logged you can add a blacklist
-# using strings or regexes
-config :logger, Rollbax.Logger,
-  blacklist: [
-    ~r/[Rr]egex/,
-    "Some string",
-  ]

 ```

 Sending logged messages to Rollbar can be disabled via `Logger` metadata: